mavryk-network/GoMavryk/cmd/tzcompose/README.md

 ### Cloning Contracts

 In some cases it is desirable to clone existing contracts and their setup procedure across networks.
-TzCompose implements a `clone` command which downloads contract code, initial storage and transaction history from an indexer and writes a deployable pipeline into a fresh compose config file.
+MvCompose implements a `clone` command which downloads contract code, initial storage and transaction history from an indexer and writes a deployable pipeline into a fresh compose config file.

-TzCompose offers different clone modes which define how and where script, storage and params are stored:
+MvCompose offers different clone modes which define how and where script, storage and params are stored:

 * `file` stores Micheline data as JSON data in separate files and references them inside the config file
-* `url` stores a Tezos RPC URL in inside the config file and fetches data on demand
+* `url` stores a Mavryk RPC URL in inside the config file and fetches data on demand
 * `bin` embeds Micheline data as hex string into the config file
 * `json` embeds Micheline data as JSON string into the config file